bbc/dsrp_bbcavs10k_distribution/README.md

 **PIPs_original_quality**: Original recording resolution.
 The dataset contains programmes broadcast in HD resolution which is upscaled content originated in SD.

-**PIPs_version**: Can be used to idenify programmes with in-vision sign language.
+**PIPs_version**: Can be used to identify programmes with in-vision sign language.
 These will be indicated as "Signed".

 **EIT_start_datetime**: The date and time of this programme recording from the programme schedule.